oracle/rewrite-recipes/rewrite-weblogic/docs/recipes/migrate-to-weblogic-151100.md

 # Migrate to WebLogic 15.1.1
 **com.oracle.weblogic.rewrite.UpgradeTo1511**

-This recipe applies the changes required for migrating applications to WebLogic Server 15.1.1.0.0 and Jakarta EE 9.1.
+This recipe applies the changes required for migrating applications to WebLogic Server 15.1.1.0.0.

 ### Tags:
   - weblogic